 Documentation is key.
 If you don’t write something down, it can be argued that it didn’t happen.
 Even informal conversations written in a notebook can be helpful and count toward documentation.

 I know what you’re thinking – documentation takes time.
 Time you don’t have.
-Nonetheless, it can be your friend should you have to defend your decision.
+Nonetheless, it can be your friend should you have to defend your decision down the road.

 2. Clearly communicate expectations